cielecki/day-composer/docs/tool-calls.md

 | `[[ln-currently-selected-text]] 🧭` | `` `🧭 current_file_and_selection()` `` |
 | `[[About Me]] 🧭` | `` `🧭 expand` [[About Me]] `` |

-The new format provides a cleaner, more consistent syntax.
+The new format provides a cleaner, more consistent syntax and enables much more powerful functionality.

 ## Migration Detection